TRaSH-Guides/Guides/docs/Plex/Tips/Plex-media-server.md

-# Plex Media Server Tips
+# Suggested Plex Media Server Settings

 So, what are the best Plex Media Server settings ?

 This is something that can't be really answered because it depends on the use case and your personal preference.

 !!! danger ""
-    Here I will give some suggestions and try to explain why I use these settings, use it to your own liking and keep in mind it's only a pointer I'm no Plex Pro in anyway :bangbang:
+    Here I will provide some suggestions and try to explain why I recommend to use these settings, use it to your own liking and keep in mind it's only a pointer I'm no Plex Pro in anyway :bangbang:

 !!! attention
     Some settings are only visible for Plex Pass holders.